yewstack/yew/examples/readme.md

 - wasm-bindgen builds project using binary crate - `main.rs`
 - wasm-pack build project using library only - `lib.rs`

-Another option is to use [starter templates](https://yew.rs/docs/getting-started/starter-templates)
+For your own project, you may wish to check out the Yew [starter templates](https://yew.rs/docs/getting-started/starter-templates)

 ## How to run